'Future' and 'Planning' - some non-existent words in the Romanian language

 Who cares that both need billions of euros for maintenance and further development to keep pumping energy in the long run?

+Some are still day-dreaming about the elusive Chinese Prince Charming that will bring in the money for reactors 3 and 4 at Cernavoda and for the Tarnita-Lapusesti hydropower plant, asking for nothing in return.
 There is no surprise that gas imports have grown over the winter.
 The surprise is that the process has continued well into spring and now in mid-summer.
 Well, the surprise brings in good news and bad news.
 The good news is that the gas price on the international market is 2.31 $/MMBtu (US dollars per million BTU) which makes it sound to import.
 The bad news of the surprise is that despite the high imports, the levels in the gas deposits plummeted to 3.6 TWh, roughly 11 percent of the total national gas storage capacity.
 OUG 114 stimulated consumption for the regulated market while the same OUG 114 discouraged investments due to lack of funding and legislative unpredictability.

 Alarm bells should start ringing.
 But not in the Ministry of Energy, where Mr. Anton Anton still believes that his idea of storing electricity in empty gas deposits is a good and feasible one.
 And the same goes for the Energy ombudsman – the Romanian Energy Regulatory Authority, the ANRE, where a person with no energy expertise whatsoever has been appointed as Vice President.
 The governing alliance was so confident in Marian Neacsu’s abilities and knowledge about the energy field that it didn’t even bother to let him be questioned by the members of the relevant parliamentary commissions, as required by the law.
 The last time they did, the candidates put stand-up comedians to shame, so no one was willing to take any risks this time.